DOML-Lang/DOML/README.md

 call        System.Color::RGB             ; Gets RGB of System.Color
 pushobj     3                             ; Pushes object from register 3
 set         System.Color::RGB             ; Sets RGB of System.Color
+; Copy.Name
-; Check if room for next parameters compsize    2                             ; If the current size is <= 2 push true else false panic       false                         ; Panic if top is false ; Copy.Name pushstr     "Copy"                        ; Pushes "Copy" pushobj     3                             ; Pushes object from register 2 set         System.Color::Name            ; Call Name on System.Color ; Cleanup
+pushstr     "Copy"                        ; Pushes "Copy" pushobj     3                             ; Pushes object from register 2
-cleanup     true                          ; Cleanup and quit
+set         System.Color::Name            ; Call Name on System.Color
 ```
 The use of `;` as a comment is purely just due to its comparison to assembly, I haven't actually decided on whether or not comments will 1) be allowed and 2) have the character `;` or `//` or even `#` though there will be no block comments and as you can see above the block comment is converted into a list of comments.
 Comments will be reserved as you can see if they are allowed and extra ones can be toggled to display exactly what is occuring (incase one has to debug).